stanford-futuredata/ARES/README.md

 ​
 ## Step #3: Score RAG System with ARES
 ​
-With the outputted model checkpoint from Step #2, you can now score your RAG system using ARES with following command:
+With the outputted model checkpoint from Step #2, you can now score your RAG system using ARES with following command in folder `RAG_Automatic_Evaluation/`:
 ​
 ````
 python LLMJudge_RAG_Compared_Scoring.py \